yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 doesn't [trust]({% pst 2017/nov/2017-11-21-trust-pay-lose %})
 his own people; and he always feels under-informed and shakes when his own boss asks him, "What's going on?"
-Because of all this, he uses his people as anti-depressant pills&mdash;when they are doing what he says, he feels more secure and stable.
+Because of all this, he uses his people as anti-depressant pills---when they are doing what he says, he feels more secure and stable.
 A daily stand-up meeting is a great place where he can ask each of us what we're doing and then tell us what we should do instead.
 This manager forces us to disclose our personal goals and plans